GTN-Quebec/lom2mlr/documentation.md

 At first sight, this is identical to multiple blank nodes created in the same fashion, and less of an issue than the more frequent blank nodes created by multiple reads.
 However, either problem needs solving, and a heuristic for declaring entities as identical is necessary.
 Now, such algorithms are computationally expensive, and it would be convenient to restrict their application to nodes which are known not to have a proper identity, namely blank nodes.
 Creating many arbitrary identities requires applying identification heuristics to a much greater number of entities.

-Note that, if the deterministic UUIDs were agreed upon in a norm, that argument would fall.
-We could decide that, absent URL and Email, we will generate a UUID based on (e.g.) a person's home phone number or address as a strings in some appropriate namespace.
+Note that, in the case of deterministic UUIDs, this problem disappears if they are agreed upon in a norm.
+Otherwise, if we have divergent strategies for deterministic UUIDs, the problem of knowing what to match remains.
+For example, we could decide that, absent URL and Email, we will generate a UUID based on (e.g.) a person's home phone number or address as a strings in some appropriate namespace.
 If the strategy were common to all converters, collisions would happen to positive effect.
 A downside is that different vCards for the same person, with different subsets of identifying information, would again yield different identifiers, and the problem of finding correspondances between named (vs blank) entities reappears.
 As long as the strategies are shared, this problem is minimal, as we would know how to search for corresponding entities in that case; but until the algorithm for UUID generation is made part of the norm, such strategies may add to the problem instead of solving it.

-We nonetheless propose applying a deterministic strategy to emails, as the generated UUID is "natural" enough that we feel it should be easy to agree upon even without a common policy.
+We nonetheless propose applying a deterministic strategy to a combination of name and email, as the generated UUID is "natural" enough that we feel it should be easy to agree upon even without a common policy.
 We also propose using it for `ORG`, less natural, but where it has the most payoff.

 As an additional point, Marc-Antoine Parent believes that some objects only have a source and content; if the source URL is not known, there is no information that may act as a "natural" identifier other than the content itself.
 Comments fall in this category.
 Using (a hash of) the content to generate a URL subverts the meaning of URLs, which designate the entity rather than embody it.